-Applicants for IEL/Civics funds under Section 243 will be required to provide extensive data to demonstrate the need for and potential for success of IEL/Civics activities in conjunction with integrated education and training in the proposed service area.
-Such data will include, but not be limited to immigration trends, demographics of the English language learners in the area where the program will be provided and employment and labor market statistics for the area.
+In addition to addressing the seven requirements and thirteen considerations identified in the Act, applicants for IEL/Civics funds under Section 243 will be required to provide extensive data to demonstrate the need for and potential for success of IEL/Civics activities in conjunction with integrated education and training in the proposed service area.
+Such data will include, but not be limited to, immigration trends, demographics of the English language learners in the area where the program will be provided and employment and labor market statistics for the area.
 In addition, applicants will need to provide evidence that they have developed or will be able to develop in a timely fashion, partnerships that support the purpose of the program.
-Applicants will also need to provide evidence of communication with and input from the LWDB and local businesses/employers in identifying the occupational training opportunities to be included in the integrated education and training portion of the program.
+Applicants will also need to provide evidence of communication with and input from social service organizations serving the target population, the LWDB, and local businesses/employers in identifying the occupational training opportunities to be included in the integrated education and training portion of the program.
 Applicants will provide evidence that such occupational training is in in-demand industries and has the potential to lead to economic self-sufficiency.
 Applicants will be required to provide assurances that the occupational training included as part of the program will be provided by qualified providers.